-3. Development for an alternative use which is compatible with the surrounding area is acceptable in principle.
+3. Development for an alternative use which is compatible with the surrounding area is acceptable in principle, where appropriate evidence is provided that the institution and its ancillary facilities are surplus to recreational requirements.

 NH5 'Protection of open space and Countryside Recreation Areas'